Application screen configuration

 `documentsTabV1(groups)`

-Creates the configuration of a "documents" type tab, which allows displaying documents assigned to the process.
+Creates configuration for a "documents" tab, which allows displaying documents assigned to the process.
 It takes one parameter:

 * `groups` - list of document groups to be displayed in the tab.
 You should provide a list of definitions of `documentGroupV1`.